 Finding purpose at community clinics serving low-income and immigrant families.

 Encore Physicians Program Application

-The Encore Physicians Program is a pilot program that matches retired physicians to rewarding clinical roles in community health centers which deliver care to under-served populations.
-The physicians are paid a stipend for providing direct patient care and mentoring younger clinicians two days per week for one year.
+The Encore Physicians Program matches retired physicians to rewarding clinical roles in community health centers which deliver care to under-served populations.
+The physicians are paid a stipend for providing direct patient care and mentoring less experienced clinicians two days per week for one year.

 How the Encore Physicians Program Works

 THINGS TO KNOW